misiektoja/instagram_monitor/docs/usage.md

 Finish the setup wizard first.
 It asks which host environment runs Docker then prints the matching one-time import command.
 Run Doctor only after that import succeeds.

 On Windows, use Docker Desktop or another Docker-compatible runtime in Linux container mode.
-PowerShell reads the Firefox profile root from `$env:APPDATA\Mozilla\Firefox`.
-Command Prompt uses `%APPDATA%\Mozilla\Firefox`.
+PowerShell reads the Firefox profiles from `$env:APPDATA\Mozilla\Firefox\Profiles`.
+Command Prompt uses `%APPDATA%\Mozilla\Firefox\Profiles`.

 Use the direct Docker command that matches the Firefox profile layout on the host: